Apply Now

 • Developmental Psychology - 3 Credits

-*Applicants must have completed Chemistry, Anatomy & Physiology with lab, Microbiology with lab and English Composition requirements before a formal application can be submitted and reviewed.
-Developmental Psychology must be completed prior to matriculation.
+*Applicants must have completed Chemistry, Anatomy & Physiology with Labs, Developmental Psychology, and English Composition requirements before a formal application can be submitted and reviewed.

 Recommendations